 • Cable restraints: Shall be allowed as a trapping method

 • Trapping: Shall be allowed with specific regulations

 Trapping too gets under the skin of some who are just plain anti-trapping.
-Others worry about their bird dogs, yeah me too, but then if an area is known to have a lot wolves they are bigger threat to my bird dog than a few traps lying about.
-Currently during bird seasons trapping season is also open so I am already on the lookout for sets in order to steer my dog away.
+Others worry about their bird dogs, yeah me too, but then if an area is known to have a lot of wolves they are a bigger threat to my bird dog than a few traps lying about.
+Currently during bird seasons trapping season is also open so I am already on the lookout for sets to steer my dog away.

 Most wolf trappers will probably use a cable restraint so that non-target animals can be released unharmed.